dzeke/ColoradoRiverCoding/ModelMusings/README.md

 1. Wang, J., Rosenberg, D. E., Schmidt, J. C., and Wheeler, K. G. (2020). "[Managing the Colorado River for an Uncertain Future](http://qcnr.usu.edu/coloradoriver/files/CCRS_White_Paper_3.pdf)."
 Center for Colorado River Studies, Utah State University, Logan, Utah.

 ## Status
 This model is currently used as a demonstration tool.
-A am currently soliciting feedback on the draft write-up [Lessons from synchronously modeling a combined Lake Powell-Lake Mead system with 26 Colorado River Managers and Experts](https://github.com/dzeke/ColoradoRiverCoding/raw/main/BlogDrafts/3-LessonsFromSynchronouslyModelCombinedLakePowellLakeMeadSystemWith26ColoradoRiverManagersExperts.docx).
+I am currently soliciting feedback on the draft write-up [Lessons from synchronously modeling a combined Lake Powell-Lake Mead system with 26 Colorado River managers and experts](https://github.com/dzeke/ColoradoRiverCoding/raw/main/BlogDrafts/3-LessonsFromSynchronouslyModelCombinedLakePowellLakeMeadSystemWith26ColoradoRiverManagersExperts.docx).

 ## Requested Citation
 David E. Rosenberg (2022).
-"Lessons from synchronously modeling a combined Lake Powell-Lake Mead system with 26 Colorado River Managers and Experts."
+"Lessons from synchronously modeling a combined Lake Powell-Lake Mead system with 26 Colorado River managers and experts."
 Utah State University, Logan, UT. https://github.com/dzeke/ColoradoRiverCoding/tree/main/ModelMusings.

 ## Donate to Support this Work
 Make a tax deductible gift -- for as little as $5 -- to Utah State University (USU) to support this work: